HarryStevens/jeezy/README.md

 <a name="string-randomString" href="#string-randomString">#</a> jz.str.<b>randomString</b>(<i>n</i>)

 Creates a string of randomized characters of `n` length.
-If `n` is not specified, the string will be 5 characters lonng.
+If `n` is not specified, the string will be 5 characters long.

 ## Tests
 ```bash